 - 29 ounce Beef broth -2 cans or 1 big box

 - 8 Hoagie rolls -crusty but not too crusty!

 - 8 Slices Swiss chees -always serve melted!

 - Remove any fat on the roast.
 Tenderize roast using fork - stab repeatedly covering the entire roast.
 Rub oil into roast and LIGHTLY sprinkle garlic and onion powder over oil.
 Rub in.

 - Place the roast into a crock pot.
 Stir water, broth and au jus mix together; pour over roast.
 Cover and cook on low for 5 hours.

 - Remove roast from crock pot.
-Shred roast into bite size pieces; return to crock pot.
+Shred roast; return to crock pot.
 Cook roast for 1/2 hour on high.

 - Place beef on toasted bread.
-Add a slice of Swiss and melt in microwave if using.
+Add a slice of Swiss cheese, if using (toast in toaster oven or low temperature oven).
 Serve with broth from the crock-pot.